 Fredrik Heintz is an Associate Professor of Computer Science at Linköping University, where he leads the Stream Reasoning group within the Division of Artificial Intelligence and Integrated Systems in the Department of Computer Science.
 His research focus is Artificial Intelligence especially autonomous systems, stream reasoning and the intersection between knowledge representation and machine learning.
 He is the Director of the Graduate School for the Wallenberg AI, Autonomous Systems and Software Program, the President of the Swedish AI Society, and a member of the European Commission High-Level Expert Group on AI.

-Stefan Larsson is a lawyer and Associate Professor in technology and social change at LTH, Lund University, and head of the Digital Society Program at Swedish think tank Fores.
-He has a PhD in Sociology of Law and a PhD in Spatial Planning.
-His research focuses on issues of trust and transparency on digital, data-driven markets, and the socio-legal impact of autonomous and AI-driven technologies.
+Stefan Larsson is a lawyer (LLM) and Associate Professor in Technology and Social Change at Lund University, Department of Technology and Society.
+He holds a PhD in Sociology of Law as well as a PhD in Spatial Planning and his research focuses on issues of trust and transparency on digital, data-driven markets, and the socio-legal impact of autonomous and AI-driven technologies.
+In addition, Dr Larsson is scientific advisor for the Swedish Consumer Agency, the AI Sustainability Center (AISC), as well as the Swedish agency for digital government (DIGG).

 Li Felländer-Tsai is Professor and Senior Consultant in Orthopaedics at Karolinska Institutet and Karolinska University Hospital.
 She is also Director of the Center for Advanced Medical Simulation and Training (CAMST) at Karolinska University Hospital.
 Li has previously been registrar of the Swedish National Knee Ligament Register and is active in registry based and clinical research as well as surgical technology.
 She is co-editor of Acta Orthopaedica and co-opted member of the Board of the European Federation of National Associations of Orthopaedics and Traumatology (efort.org).